-Note: For purpose of this lesson we'll use the template from the lesson 8 (Web and behavioral analytics).
+Note: For the purposes of this lesson we'll use the template from the lesson 8 (Web and behavioral analytics).

 Step 1 - differences between events and goals

-To measure important actions on the website we use 2 types of data - events and goals.
+To measure important actions on the website we use two types of data - events and goals.

 Goals measure how well your site or app fulfills your target objectives.
 A goal represents a completed activity, called a conversion, that contributes to the success of your business.
 Examples of goals include making a purchase (for an ecommerce site), completing a game level (for a mobile gaming app), or submitting a contact information form (for a marketing or lead generation site).

-What's important, the goal will only record once per unique user.
+What's important, is that the goal will only be recorded once per unique user.

 Specific page visit